rhpvorderman/hashtest/README.md

 # Benchmarking

 ## Tested algorithms

+The md5sum, xxh64sum and xxh32sum algorithms where tested.

+### Java implementations
 OpenHFT does not provide a streaming version of the  xxhash algorithm.
 This makes it unsuitable for very big files.
 An attempt to convert the given algorithm into a streaming algorithm using the seed has failed.